Housework, Dirty Dishes, Complementarianism and Personal Anecdotes

 On other occasions in the past, I had vacuumed and dusted his apartment, scrubbed his shower and toilet, and mopped his cruddy kitchen floor.

 On another occasion, Walt had phoned me at 2 A.M. with flu-like symptoms (he said he had the chills, too), begging me to drive over (it was a 40 minute drive, and I hate drives that are over 10 minutes) to see him.

-He threw a fit and a pity party, so I did the 40 minute drive, I went to an all-night Wal-Mart close to his place, where I bought him cough syrup, a bucket to puke in, and their only electric blanket (sucker costed 90 bucks!) because he had said he had chills.
+He threw a fit and a pity party, so I did the 40 minute drive, I went to an all-night Wal-Mart close to his place, where I bought him cough syrup, a bucket to puke in (if he needed it), and their only electric blanket (sucker costed 90 bucks!) because he had said he had chills.
 I think I also bought some other stuff – juice and flu medicines, etc.

 I then went to his place, gave him all the stuff.